A restored Liturgical Pentateuch, written in 1566.

-The Special Collections and University Archives at Indiana University of Pennsylvania collects, organizes, preserves, and provides access to the institutional history of IUP, as well as rare books, artifacts, and historical information of interest to the region and the Commonwealth of Pennsylvania.
+Special Collections and University Archives at Indiana University of Pennsylvania actively collects, organizes, preserves, and provides access to research materials, rare books, artifacts, and items related to the institutional history of IUP and so much more.